PistolRcks/starboundmodtester/README.md

 SMT takes optional arguments before build targets.
 All arguments are as follows:
 #### -c or --cleanup
 Forces a cleanup all of `*.tmp.pak` files created by SMT in the selected Starbound's mod folder.
+#### --force-starbound
+Forces the Starbound directory to whatever comes after it.
+If you use `linux_default`, it will use the default Linux Steam Starbound installation directory.
+#### --force-steam
+Forces the Steam directory to whatever comes after it.
+Similarly to `--force-starbound`, if you use `linux_default`, it will use the default Linux Steam installation directory.
 #### -h or --help
 Shows a simple help dialogue.
 #### -l or --literal